Objective Evaluation of Prosody and Intelligibility in Speech Synthesis via Conditional Prediction of Discrete Tokens: THE PROPOSED SCORE: TTScore

-In order to measure intelligibility and prosody for a synthesized utterance, we first extract the corresponding discrete speech token sequences, content tokens $\mathbf{c} = [c_1, c_2, \ldots, c_T]$ and prosody tokens $\mathbf{f}_{\text{ph}} = [f_1, f_2, \ldots, f_T]$, using pre-trained speech tokenizers.
+These probabilities can be refactored to a log-probability scores which constitues TTScore-int and TTScore-pro: In order to measure intelligibility and prosody for a synthesized utterance, we first extract the corresponding discrete speech token sequences, content tokens $\mathbf{c} = [c_1, c_2, \ldots, c_T]$ and prosody tokens $\mathbf{f}_{\text{ph}} = [f_1, f_2, \ldots, f_L]$, using pre-trained speech tokenizers.
 The text-to-speech token generators, together with the conditional log-probability formulation, then evaluate these sequences by computing their probabilities as the average log-likelihood of each token, conditioned on the preceding tokens and the input phoneme sequence $\mathbf{x}$.